-The Paseo de las Iglesias reach of the Santa Cruz River, which is the study area, consists of that portion of the river, and it tributaries including the New and Old West Branch tributaries, extending downstream from Los Reales Road to West Congress Street.
-The study area is located in the City of Tucson, Pima County, Arizona.
-The study area boundary encompasses an area approximately seven miles long varying from 0.5 miles to 1.6 miles wide, and containing approximately 5005 acres.
+The Paseo de las Iglesias Study Area consists of a segment of the Santa Cruz River and its tributaries, including the Old and New West Branch, extending downstream from Los Reales Road to Congress Street in the City of Tucson, Pima County, Arizona.
+The study area boundary encompasses an area approximately seven miles long varying from 0.5 miles to 1.6 miles wide, and contains approximately 5,005 acres.

-The primary problem within the study area is the severe ecosystem degradation and loss of riparian habitat along the Santa Cruz River and tributaries that has occurred since the early 20th century.
-Water once flowed perennially and supported dense growth of cottonwoods, willows, and mesquites along the Paseo de las Iglesias reach of the Santa Cruz River.
-Historical accounts of conditions on the Santa Cruz

-River (circa 100 years ago) describe a tree-lined, narrow river with dense vegetation winding throughout the riverbed and vicinity.
-In the 1850's, the river channel was lined with a continuous growth of trees and grasses along the riverbanks and flood plain.
-The river channel carried abundant water that supported early settlements and irrigation projects.
-Those conditions have not existed in the Paseo de las Iglesias in more than half a century.
+The landscape around this part of the Santa Cruz River has changed dramatically since the early 20th century.
+Only a century ago, the river flowed year-round through the Paseo de las Iglesias reach.
+Historical accounts from the 1850s and early 1900's describe a winding river channel lined with continuous stands of tress and grasses along the riverbanks and floodplain.
+The high water table supported the extensive forests of mesquite, cottonwood, and willow that provided habitat for diverse wildlife species.
+The abundant water supported early settlements and irrigation projects.
+Those conditions have not existed in the Paseo de las Iglesias study area in more than half a century.

 Increasing appropriation of surface and groundwater to support expansion of agriculture, accelerated head cutting resulting from human interference and growing urban populations resulted in the transformation of the verdant Santa Cruz riparian corridor to a dry ephemeral wash with both hardened and unstable banks.
 The river now flows only in response to storm runoff.
-In some parts of the study area the groundwater is now over 150' below the surface.
+In some parts of the study area, the groundwater is now over 150' below the surface.

-As a result native riparian habitat is nearly absent in the study area, and rare throughout Pima County.
+As a result, native riparian habitat is nearly absent in the study area, and rare throughout Pima County.
 Loss of riparian habitat is extremely devastating in the desert ecosystem.
 Originally comprising a mere 1% of the landscape historically, over 95% of riparian habitat has been lost in Arizona.
 This type of river-connected riparian and fringe habitat is of an extremely high value due to its rarity.